October 2012 marks a great milestone in the history of the Olive Tree Healthcare Group established 15 yrs ago.

 Workshop on Executive Functions @ AWWA by Edu Psychologist Adeline Chin had over 50 participants mostly MOE Allied Educators from schools who support children with learning difficulties in organising the school work, children with AHDH who struggle with "just starting" to layout their homework, amd have week organisating and decision skills.
 Breaking down a task to simple sub tasks, writing a daily study/play plan, etc helps.

 MINDS school "pilot" project to introduce Music as part of the school curriculum for the very high needs children was a great success iun 2013.
-Our MT worked with the teachers to achieve the goals which include focusing on Joint Attention, Increasing self esteem, developmental play (in an instrumemtal ensemble, etc. In March 2014, we started another Music Therapy weekly program with MINDS Lee Kong Chian Garden school for about 30 speical need students
+Our MT worked with the teachers to achieve the goals which include focusing on Joint Attention, Increasing self esteem, developmental play (in an instrumemtal ensemble, etc. From March-May 2014, we conducted another Music Therapy weekly program with MINDS Lee Kong Chian Garden school for about 30 speical need students.
+Teachers benefit from practical classrom stragegies that they can apply.

 Workshop on Music and Dance Movement Therapy @ AWWA on Fri 1 Feb was atttended by 65 teachers, therapists and parents.
 Kristin Bjorg shared on understanding How Dance Movement Therapy works & How to apply creative movment in school & home settlings.
 Serena Lo shared on practical applications of Rhythm, Movement, Song Improvisation and Percussion that you can do wirth your children.

 OTDC partners Knowledge Universe to train 50 principals & teachers from Pat's SchoolHouse, Learning Vision, Odyssey, Brighton Montesori.
-June 8 & 9 - OTDC conducted special education seminars to help teachers understand children with disabilities such as ASD, ADD, ADHD, Down Syndrome and how to screen, build inclusive classroom environments and help in early intervention with best results between ages 4-7.
+June 8 & 9 - OTDC conducted special education seminars to help teachers understand children with disabilities such as ASD, ADD, ADHD, Down Syndrome and how to screen, build inclusive classroom environments and help in early intervention.
 We honor the significant role teachers play in our children's lives.

-Aug-Nov 2013 OTDC conducted a series of Social Skills Workshops for ITE students, some of whom are from special schools like Pathlight vocational programs to help them build friendships, address BGR issues as well as their social emotional confidence in themselves.
+Aug-Nov 2013 OTDC conducted a series of Social Skills Workshops for ITE students, some of whom are from special schools like Pathlight vocational programs to help them build friendships, address BGR issues as well as their social emotional confidence.
 The workshop incorporated Dance and Movement Therapy and was very effective in building mutual trusts with the students.

 Discovery Program comprises of Discovery Learners program and Discovery Music program.
 These programs help children with learning, behavioural challenges through multisensory activities.
 The programs incorporates music, speech and drama, story telling, phonics, social activities in a structured, small group or individual setting.
 It focuses on the ability of the child to enage, self-regulate and communicate within a social setting.